GA4 Event Parameters: A Practical Guide

 This where things start to get a little more complicated.
 Some event parameters are automatically collected by GA4.
 Many of them are not.

-All events will collect a minimum of 5 event parameters.
+All events will collect a minimum of 5 event parameters when they fire.
 You can see them below.

-Here’s a common sense explanation of three of those parameters:
+Here’s a common sense explanation of the three parameters that might seem a little vague:

 - page_location = The full URL that the visitor was on when the event took place